pivotal/docs-tap/scst-store/logs.md

 As mentioned at the start of this section, by setting the log level to `debug`, the Store logs the body payload data for both the request and response of an API call.

-The `debug` log level, instead of `default`, is used to display this information instead of `default`
+The `debug` log level, instead of the `default`, is used to display this information instead of `default`
 because:

 * Body payloads can be huge, containing full CycloneDX and SBOM information.